 How co-browse works

 Because co-browse watches for updates to the DOM, it is lightweight and fast.
-Co-browse only sends textual information, as opposed to video of the sharer’s screen, and only sends information when there is a change instead of continuously streaming.
-This architecture also provides security, because when you configure masking, agents cannot see any information that you mark as sensitive, and that information never leaves the sharer’s system.
+Co-browse sends only textual information, as opposed to video of the sharer’s screen.
+Co-browse also sends information only when there is a change instead of continuously streaming.
+This architecture also provides security, because when you configure masking, viewers cannot see any information that you mark as sensitive, and that information never leaves the sharer’s system.